hfinkel/lfort/docs/UsersManual.rst

                 <span style="color:green">//</span>
        </pre>

-   When this is disabled, Clang will just print:
+   When this is disabled, LFort will just print:

    ::